i3/i3lock/README.md

 - You can specify whether i3lock should bell upon a wrong password.

+- You can specify i3lock to logout from any TTYs

+- You can run any password-failure script

+- You can lock/unlock screen using control socket, if i3lock runs as daemon.
+  This feature allow you to lock screen and ttys plug-in (unlock) or plug-out (lock) any device trough USB using UDEV-RULES see z99-lockscreen.rules-example

 - i3lock uses PAM and therefore is compatible with LDAP etc.

 Requirements